AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/personalization/adding-contexthub.md

 >[!WARNING]
 >
->The installed segments are provided as reference configurations to help you build your own dedicated configuration for your project and as such should not be used directly.
+>The installed segments are provided as reference configurations to help you build your own dedicated configuration for your project.
+Do not use them directly.

 ## Debugging ContextHub {#debugging-contexthub}